 This post may contain affiliate links.
 Please read our disclosure.

-Its unique taste and texture make pasta hard to resist, but regular high-carb pasta has the potential of making blood sugar management very complicated when you live with diabetes.
+Its unique taste and texture make pasta hard to resist, but regular high-carb pasta has the potential to make blood sugar management very complicated when you live with diabetes.

 That’s why I am happy that low-carb pasta options are now widely available.

-As more and more people start to focus on their carb intake, new low-carb products have come to market and it was surprisingly easy for me to find 9 brands of low-carb pasta.
+As more and more people start to focus on their carb intake, new low-carb products have come to market, and it was surprisingly easy for me to find 11 brands of low-carb pasta.

 And even more surprisingly, many of the products I tried were, in my opinion, just as good as the high-carb pasta brands I grew up with.